-STM recognizes the value of social media in today's society.
+St M recognizes the value of social media in today's society.
 Social media can provide students with an opportunity to connect, communicate, and extend learning.
 While social media can be a powerful and positive force, it must be used with knowledge and care.
 Students should recognize that what is private in the digital world often has the possibility of becoming public and permanent, even without one's knowledge or consent.
 Students must exercise good judgment and appropriate discretion.
+Students are expected to embody the St. Michael's DRAGONS values of kindness, respect, acceptance, integrity, responsibility, resilience, and compassion while using social media.